MikPoik/trailwaveseo/replit.md

 Preferred communication style: Simple, everyday language.

-If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025 grep commands to get overview of current routes and functions with these commands when needed:
+If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025.

+You can use "grep" commands to get overview of current routes and functions with these commands when needed:

 For JavaScript/TypeScript function declarations: grep -r -n "^ *app." server/